 Emma is an associate artist at National Youth Theatre and a mentor director for National Theatre Connections.
 She is a guest director at LAMDA, RWCMD and Theatre Academy London.
 Emma also facilitates regular workshops for organisations such as National Theatre, Young Vic Theatre, RTYDS, NYT, Arts Ed, University of Kent, Goldsmiths College, and Theatre Academy London.
 Emma taught and directed at The Brit School for six years.
 Emma teaches because she is passionate about empowering artists from all walks of life to find and hone their voice.

-Contains strong language and scenes of a distressing nature, including suicide.
+Contains flashing lights, strong language and scenes of a distressing nature, including suicide.

 Set and Costume Designer